deatrich/linux-home-server/linux-server.md

 #### Other Possible Services

-Other services will be added to this document in the future
+Other services will be added to this document in the future;\
-- examples: MySQL, KVM, Ansible, ...
+- some examples: bind DNS, MySQL, KVM virtualization, Ansible, ...

 <!--  -->